-Put another way, athletes Tim Tebow and Jon Jones may be more the exception than the rule.
+Put another way, athletes like Tim Tebow and Jon Jones may be more the exception than the rule.
 Some, like Benson Henderson, are more modest with their prayer wishes.

 Speaking in 2010, the UFC’s current lightweight king stated simply: “Before my fights I pray for strength and honour.”

 Other religious mixed martial artists are at pains to further minimise the role their faith plays when the cage door shuts.